France: Early Middle Ages (5th–10th century)

 In late antiquity, Gaul was divided into Germanic kingdoms and a remaining Gallo-Roman territory.
 Celtic Britons, fleeing the Anglo-Saxon settlement of Britain, settled in west Armorica; the Armorican peninsula was renamed Brittany, and Celtic culture was revived.

 The first leader to unite all Franks was Clovis I, who began his reign as king of the Salian Franks in 481, routing the last forces of the Roman governors in 486.
 Clovis said he would be baptised a Christian in the event of victory against the Visigothic Kingdom, which was said to have guaranteed the battle.
 Clovis regained the southwest from the Visigoths and was baptised in 508.
-Clovis was the first Germanic conqueror after the Fall of the Western Roman Empire to convert to Catholic Christianity; thus France was given the title "Eldest daughter of the Church" by the papacy, and French kings were called "the Most Christian Kings of France".
+Clovis was the first Germanic conqueror after the Fall of the Western Roman Empire to convert to Catholic Christianity; thus, France was given the title "Eldest daughter of the Church" by the papacy, and French kings were called "the Most Christian Kings of France".

 With Clovis's conversion to Catholicism in 498, the Frankish monarchy, elective and secular until then, became hereditary and of divine right.

 The Franks embraced the Christian Gallo-Roman culture, and Gaul was renamed Francia ("Land of the Franks").
 The Germanic Franks adopted Romanic languages.
 Clovis made Paris his capital and established the Merovingian dynasty, but his kingdom would not survive his death.
 The Franks treated land as a private possession and divided it among their heirs, so four kingdoms emerged from that of Clovis: Paris, Orléans, Soissons, and Rheims.
 The last Merovingian kings lost power to their mayors of the palace (head of household).
 One mayor of the palace, Charles Martel, defeated an Umayyad invasion at the Battle of Tours in 732.
 His son, Pepin the Short, seized the crown of Francia from the weakened Merovingians and founded the Carolingian dynasty.
 Pepin's son Charlemagne reunited the Frankish kingdoms and built an empire across Western and Central Europe.

 Proclaimed Holy Roman Emperor by Pope Leo III and thus establishing the French government's longtime historical association with the Catholic Church, Charlemagne tried to revive the Western Roman Empire and its cultural grandeur.
-Charlemagne's son Louis I kept the empire united, however in 843 it was divided between Louis' three sons into East Francia, Middle Francia and West Francia.
+Charlemagne's son Louis I kept the empire united, although it was divided between Louis' three sons into East Francia, Middle Francia and West Francia in 843.
 West Francia approximated the area occupied by modern France and was its precursor.

-During the 9th and 10th centuries, threatened by Viking invasions, France became a decentralised state: the nobility's titles and lands became hereditary, and the authority of the king became more religious than secular and so was less effective and challenged by noblemen.
-Thus was established feudalism in France.
-Some king's vassals grew so powerful they posed a threat to the king.
+Throughout the 9th and 10th centuries, incessant Viking raids severely weakened the Carolingian monarchy, accelerating the fragmentation of West Francia into a decentralised, feudal society.
+As central authority faltered, local nobility secured hereditary rights to their titles and lands, creating a system where the king's authority became more religious and symbolic than secular, frequently challenged by powerful territorial princes.
 After the Battle of Hastings in 1066, William the Conqueror added "King of England" to his titles, becoming vassal and the equal of the king of France, creating recurring tensions.